Aug 8, 2024

 Rowboats in Rockport

 The rowboats in Rockport, Massachusetts are just as mesmerizing as the lobster boats and the famous Motif Number 1 building.
 This 8" x 8" x 1" oil painting is on cradled masonite board.
-It is available on my website Jonellesummerfield.com
+SOLD.

 Oct 24, 2022